JeffHeck/SchoolDataProject/pagesManual/TaxesReport/report_state_school_taxes_2021-2022.md

 - Summary
 - Surplus or deficit term definition
 - Statistics summary
-- Static bar chart showing each district's surplus or deficit
+- Bar chart showing each district's surplus or deficit
+- Bar charts showing each county's State School tax rates
 - Interactive chart showing the surplus or deficit for each school district
 - Table of data for all school districts
 - Methodology